Nonlinear Odd Viscoelastic Effect

-\sect{Example I: Nonlinear viscoelasticity of Hopf bands} We now turn to concrete model settings to exemplify the controllable effect in two topological bands.
-The NOVE under consideration requires inherently three-dimensional quantum geometry, which mixes all three spatial dimensions, and breaks multiple symmetries (see SM~\cite{SI}).
-Thus, we appeal to basic three-dimensional models of magnetic topological insulators with nontrivial topologies which naturally provide nontrivial quantum geometries~\cite{Jankowski2025gerbe}.
-To this end, consider an extended two-band Moore-Ren-Wen (MRW) Hopf insulator model~\cite{Moore2008}, see End Matter.
-The integer topological Hopf invariant, $\chi \in \mathbb{Z}$, reads: ${\chi = -\frac{1}{4\pi^2} \intBZ \dd^3 \kv~\varepsilon^{ijk} A_i^{aa} \Om_{jk}^{aa}}$, with $\Om_{jk}^{aa} = \partial_{k_j} A_k^{aa} - \partial_{k_k} A_j^{aa}$ the band-diagonal Berry curvature tensor.
-The Berry curvature tensors inherited from the invariant naturally provide for $\eta^\mathrm{2-band}_{ij;kl,mn}$, as we demonstrate in Fig.~\ref{fig:Hall}.
-Here, we can access an arbitrarily high Hopf invariant upon a $k_z \rightarrow p k_z$ scaling, with $p \in \mathbb{Z}$~\cite{Alexandradinata2021}.
-Furthermore, we may control topological phases across TPTs by varying a topological mass parameter $m$.
-In Fig.~\ref{fig:Hall}, we show the changes and the integer $(p)$ scaling of the $\eta_{xx;yy,zz}$, $\eta_{yy;zz,xx}$ nonlinear viscoelastic tensor components.
-Notably, the trivial phase realizes negligibly small odd viscoelastic effects, unlike its topological counterparts.
+\sect{Example I: Nonlinear viscoelasticity of Hopf bands}We now turn to concrete model settings to exemplify the controllable effect in two topological bands.
+The NOVEs under consideration require inherently three-dimensional quantum geometry, which mixes all three spatial dimensions.
+Thus, we appeal to basic three-dimensional models of magnetic topological insulators with nontrivial topologies, which naturally provide nontrivial quantum geometries~\cite{Jankowski2025gerbe}.
+To this end, consider a two-band Moore-Ran-Wen (MRW) Hopf insulator model~\cite{Moore2008}, see End Matter.
+The integer topological Hopf invariant, $\chi \in \mathbb{Z}$, reads: ${\chi = -\frac{1}{4\pi^2} \intBZ \dd^3 \kv~\varepsilon^{ijk} A_i^{aa} \Om_{jk}^{aa}}$, with ${\Om_{jk}^{aa} = \partial_{k_j} A_k^{aa} - \partial_{k_k} A_j^{aa}}$ the band-diagonal Berry curvature tensor.
+The invariant requires nontrivial Berry curvature $\Omega_{jl}$, and by extension, $\Omega_{ij,kl}$ tensors, and thus serves as an effective source of nontrivial quantum geometry required for $\eta^\mathrm{2\text{-band}}_{ij;kl,mn}$, as we demonstrate in Fig.~\ref{fig:Hall}(a).
+Here, we can access an arbitrarily high Hopf invariant $\chi \rightarrow p \chi$ upon scaling $k_z \rightarrow p k_z$, with $p \in \mathbb{Z}$~\cite{Alexandradinata2021}.
+In addition, we may control topological phases across topological phase transitions by varying a topological mass parameter $m$.
+In Fig.~\ref{fig:Hall}(a), we show the changes and the integer $(p)$ scaling of the $\eta_{xx;yy,zz}$ nonlinear viscoelastic tensor component.
+Because of symmetry-enforced selection rules, under the combined momentum-space mirror and time reversal symmetry $\mathcal{M}_{xz}\mathcal{T}$, this model selectively realizes the first term in Eq.~\eqref{eq:2band}~\cite{SI}.
+Notably, the trivial phase $\chi=0$ ($|m|>3$) exhibits decaying odd viscoelastic effects, unlike its topological counterparts.
+We find that the response scales exactly with $p$ in the model, i.e., $\int_{\text{BZ}} \mathrm{d}^3\vec{k}~\eta(k_x, k_y, p k_z) = p \int_{\mathrm{BZ}} \eta(k_x, k_y, k_z)$~\cite{SI}.